d4n3sh/thedaneshproject/content/posts/2009-05-27-google-analytics-on-your-desktop-with-polaris.md

 More stats are available as seen in the screenshot above.

-Take it for a spin, I think you&#8217;ll like it.
+Take it for a spin, I think you'll like it.

 Source: Polaris